-• Regulatory changes have stimulated demand and supply for energy-saving services and technologies in the building, industrial and appliance sectors.
-Some owners of nonresidential buildings and industrial plants have voluntarily undertaken energy retrofits.
+Regulatory changes have stimulated demand and supply for energy-saving services and technologies in the building, industrial and appliance sectors.
+Some owners of non-residential buildings and industrial plants have voluntarily undertaken energy retrofits.

 • The Ministry of Industry, Commerce & Consumer Protection is currently developing a software tool for the auditing of energy-intensive industries and has published an industrial energy audit guidebook and code of good practice for energy management in industries.
-The annual cost savings potential from EE measures in industrial sectors is expected to total USD 3 million.